-Computer software, telecommunications services, and other IT products and services were also considered to be a candidate for strategic industries to the Japanese economy.
+Computer software, telecommunications services, and other IT products and services were also considered in the early 1980s to be a candidate for strategic industries to the Japanese economy.
 Computer software is a product close to computer hardware; anyone who can produce computer hardware efficiently should be able to produce computer software efficiently.
 Telecommunications services can be viewed as an extension of computer services, too.
 First, for telecommunications, computerized equipment such as smart terminals and digital switches are widely used.
-Telecommunications network combines computers (terminals).
+Second, telecommunications network combines computers (terminals).
 The properties possessed by computers should therefor be shared by telecommunications network, too.
-Third, telecommunications network may be viewed as a giant-size computer of which the functions are not concentrated into one location, but distributed and dispersed over many locations.
+Third, telecommunications network may be viewed as a giant-size computer of which the functions are not concentrated into one geographical location, but distributed and dispersed over many distant locations.
 In the late 1980s and the early 1990s, a great deal of effort was concentrated on producing computers, softwares, telecommunications services, etc., in Japan as efficiently as possible.
 The quality and the quantity of skilled labor devoted to producing them in Japan was remarkable.

-The outcome from these efforts devoted in the PC and other industries, as we see it today, is quite different from the outcome in the automobiles and the electronic appliances industries.
-The objective of the discussion in the following sections is to explain this.
+The outcome from these efforts devoted in the PC and other IT industries, as we see it today, was quite different from the outcome in the automobiles and the electronic appliances industries.
+The objective of this paper is to explain this.